Crisis (mis)Management: The Crisis of the Negro Intellectual Revisited

 Excerpt — Self-published author cracks the Bible code!

 “In 1517, Martin Luther’s 95 Theses presented an unprecedented challenge to the Catholic Church’s authority, particularly the concept of indulgences—the requirement for parishioners to pay monetary tribute to obtain forgiveness.
 According to Luther, such practices directly impacted a believer’s salvation.
 His actions triggered the first great Christian reformation, and changed Christianity in ways no one could have imagined.
 Unlike Luther’s 95 Theses, I have only one: as people change so must their belief systems.
 I’m convinced current circumstances present compelling evidence that we are overdue for such a change.
 It’s my belief that humanity is in danger of losing itself in consumerism, escapism and war.
 The world we now live in is dramatically different from Martin Luther’s, even the world I was born into in 1964, yet despite the various reformations—Christianity, Judaism, etc.—by and large we still live under belief systems that are thousands of years old.
 Consequently, these systems have become mere backdrops in the lives of adherents.”

-Essays from Church: Crisis Mismanagement
+Essays from Church: Crisis of Compatibility

 The Woman at the Well